davidcarboni/letsencrypt/README.md

 This is an "offline" generation in that it requires the domain to be pointed to a temporary address for certificate generation.

-So this works best for getting a temporary (90-day) certificate, or where a domain can be taken offline, rather than using Letsencrypt in production.
+So this works best for getting a temporary (90-day) certificate, or where a domain can be taken offline, rather than for a production domain with rolling certificates.

+It's a "get you started" approach.

 ## Create a VM and log in